starting a tama club

 choosing an activity?

-Newer Tama clubs often wonder, "what will we do at the meetup?
-How will we fill the time?"
-In our experience, guests spend a LOT of their time connecting Tamagotchis, showing each other their collections, and generally nerding out about meeting other Tama players IRL, so there is little need to structure a formal activity.
+Newer Tama clubs often worry about how to "fill the time" at a meetup.
+In our experience, guests spend a LOT of their time connecting Tamagotchis, showing each other their collections, and generally nerding out about meeting other Tama players IRL, so there is no absolute need to structure a formal activity.
 However, some groups prefer to include an optional activity.
 Toronto's group has brought beads to make friendship bracelets, introduced a guestbook for people to doodle in, and has hopes of making a future zine together!

 consider your policies

 While it's not necessary to have an entire rulebook written before your first meetup, it's worth thinking about what you want (and don't want) your event to look like.
 Are you comfortable with kids coming?
 (Toronto Tamagotchi Club is all ages, but other Tama clubs have an 18+ policy).
 Do you need to have a Tamagotchi to take part?
-(Toronto Tamagotchi Club is open to the Tamagotchi-curious, but if you have concerns around space capacity, you might prefer to prioritize collectors).
-Will the event require an RSVP, or be open invitation?
-(Toronto Tamagotchi Club is open invite, so we are never quite sure how many people to expect!).
+(Toronto Tamagotchi Club is open to the Tamagotchi-curious, but if you have concerns around venue capacity, you might prefer to prioritize collectors).
+Will the event require an RSVP, or is it open invitation?
+(Toronto Tamagotchi Club is open invite, but this means we are never quite sure how many guests to expect).
 Is the address public, or by registration?
 (If you host the event at your house, you might prefer to only provide the address after someone RSVPs).

 document!